the229/DiBellas/README.md

       * 24 hours
     * Unorthodox removal: Call them a dick and move on

+* Probation
+  * Cannot Change name
+  * Cannot initiate a trip.
+  * In 24 hours, probabtion will be revisited.

 ## Enemies of the State
 * DSA
 * That person who ate Wendy's at our booth in dibellas